JuliaLang/julia/doc/manual/parallel-computing.rst

 - implement ``launch``, a method responsible for launching new workers
 - implement ``manage``, which is called at various events during a worker's lifetime

-As an example let us see how the LocalManager, the manager responsible for starting workers on the same host, is implemented::
+As an example let us see how the ``LocalManager``, the manager responsible for starting workers on the same host, is implemented::

     immutable LocalManager <: ClusterManager